arsx958/PCT_PCC/README.md

 Our sincere gratitude is directed to the authors of paper **"Point cloud geometry compression via neural graph sampling"** for discussing experiments in detail and providing open source code.

-Our code is bulit on https://github.com/linyaog/point_based_pcgc
+Our code is bulit on their open source code.

 ```shell
 @inproceedings{gao2021point,